Envious Vs. Jealous: The Differences Between Envy And Jealousy

 iStock/kali9

-Impact on behavior and relationships
+Impact of envy and jealousy on behavior and relationships

 Both envy and jealousy, when intense and poorly managed, can lead to negative outcomes.
 Envy can push individuals into a cycle of constant comparison and dissatisfaction, potentially leading to strained relationships and even destructive behavior aimed at undermining others.
 Jealousy, particularly if based on unfounded fears, can create a climate of suspicion and resentment, damaging relationships.